garutilorenzo/simple-bottlepy-application/README.md

     tex = 'tex.stackexchange.com'
 ```

-Onche the data is downloaded we can import the data:
+Once the data is downloaded we can import the data:

 ```bash
 docker-compose run --rm bottle bash